M-Atasever/llm-stl-locomotion/README.md

 - **Gait-agnostic:** one shared STL formula is used across commanded speeds, leaving the policy free to discover its locomotion pattern.
 - **Multi-gait:** speed-conditioned STL objectives encode walk-like, trot-like, and bound-like behavior in one policy.

-Only the Phase 1 pipeline source is included.
-Experiment sweeps, non-selected runs, checkpoints, logs, videos, and other ablation artifacts are intentionally excluded.
-The supplied Qwen source is included with unresolved settings explicitly marked `PLACEHOLDER`; see its README before running it.

 ## Repository layout

 ```text